Diecast cars and diecast models were once the most popular playtime hobby for children all over the world.

 When it comes to Dinky toy auctions or valuing diecast models, our team is one of the most respected and knowledgeable in the UK.

-Led by Richard Beale, our resident expert with 30 years of experience, toy specialists Jill Smith and Ben Griffin are able to provide accurate valuations for any Dinky toys collection or other diecast toys.
+Led by Richard Beale, our resident expert with 30 years of experience, toy specialists Jill Smith, Paul Murray and Jessica Lowe are able to provide accurate valuations for any Dinky toys collection or other diecast toys.

 If you’re keen to buy diecast models or discover rare Dinky toys for sale, our experts boast extensive industry connections and will be happy to help in your search.